c4cs/c4cs.github.io/_commands/basics/cd.md

 /Users/abral/Desktop/Computer_Science/EECS 398 (C4CS)/adv_HW_7/c4cs.github.io/_commands/basics
 ~~~

 Of course, this accomplishes nothing; however, there are other uses for the `.` character pertaining to the `cd` command.
-Some of the more common uses can be found on the dot(.) page of the C4CS website: https://c4cs.github.io/commands/dot
+Some of the more common uses can be found on the [dot(.) page of the C4CS website](https://c4cs.github.io/commands/dot)

 #### `cd`